AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 Reynolds_pipe
 ```

     60124.953167297012

-Now use the sig function to display calulated values to a user specified number of significant figures.
+Now use the sig function to display calculated values to a user specified number of significant figures.

 ```python